Introduction to advanced dataset usage

 Manual use of server datasets

 The Your forms and datasets section of the Design tab has all of the options you need to manually manage server datasets for the purposes of attaching pre-loaded data to your survey forms.
 See Pre-loading data into a form for a full discussion.
-You can upload new or revised data; download, rename, or purge existing data; and manage to which forms each dataset will be attached as pre-loaded data.
+You can upload new or revised data; download, rename, or purge existing data; and attach forms to datasets so that their data will be available as pre-loaded data.

 When you purge a server dataset's existing data, all rows of data will be deleted – but the existing columns in that dataset will remain (albeit currently empty).
 If you want to completely eliminate old columns that are no longer desired, you will need to delete the dataset entirely, then re-create it.